maryash/maryash.github.io/135/projects/S23_project_3/project_3_cs135.md

 <div id="trainer-parameterized" class="code language-c++" onclick="selectText(this.id)">/*
     @param      :   a vector of profémons
     @post       :   Adds the profémons from given parameter vector to the team and the profédex.
-Only add the profémons to the profedéx if the team is full.
+If the team is full, add the profémons to the profedéx.
 Maintain the order of the given 'profemons' vector.
 Assume that
                     the parameter vector has atleast one
                     item.
 Select the profémon at 0 index of the team array to accompany the trainer